axlan/gdx_tactics/DEV_JOURNAL.md

+# 10/8 Redoing distance calc functions

+Needed to make the pathfinding more flexible ot allow AI to access movement.

+Introduced a bug that makes enemies transparent after first unit is selected.
+Might have been present before after attacking.

+# 10/7 Working on AI

+Started doing groundwork to make enemy AI.
+Mostly refactoring to give AI access to needed info.

 # 10/6 Working on BattleView

 Slowing grinding through TODO list.
-Have been trying to follow structured comit style layed out in https://www.conventionalcommits.org/en/v1.0.0/ .
+Have been trying to follow structured commit style laid out in https://www.conventionalcommits.org/en/v1.0.0/ .

 # 10/5 Working on BattleView